Steve Bottari is an evening news anchor at WMTW-TV, the ABC-affiliate in Portland, Maine.

 He joined from Hearst Television sister station, KOCO-TV in Oklahoma City, Okla.

-At the news desk for ABC-affiliate KOCO-TV in Oklahoma City, his wall-to-wall anchoring has spanned everything from car chases, wildfires, and home explosions — to the deadly crash at the Oklahoma State University homecoming parade.
+Bottari honed his breaking news skills in the Sooner State, where he covered everything from car chases, wildfires and home explosions — to the deadly crash at the Oklahoma State University homecoming parade.

 Steve has covered all forms of severe weather ‘tornado alley’ is famous for — and the new threat in Oklahoma: earthquakes.

-Prior to KOCO, he was the weekday morning anchor at WCAX-TV, the venerable CBS-affiliate in Burlington, Vt.
+Prior to KOCO-TV, Bottari was the weekday morning news anchor at WCAX-TV, the venerable CBS-affiliate in Burlington, Vt.

-He earned his master’s in broadcast journalism from Syracuse University’s S.I.
-Newhouse School of Public Communications.
+Steve earned his master’s in broadcast and digital journalism at Syracuse University’s Newhouse School, where he was an instructional associate.

-Summer, a precocious golden retriever-mix rescue dog, takes up most of Steve’s time outside of the newsroom (as well as eats most of his belongings).
+Out of the newsroom, Summer — a precocious rescue dog — takes up most of Steve’s time (and eats many of his belongings).